KDE/digikam-doc/left_sidebar/tags_view.rst

 .. tip::

-      Tags are stored in a database for fast access, and, the applied tags are written into IPTC data fields of the image (at least for JPEG).
+      Tags are stored in a database for fast access, and the applied tags are written into IPTC data fields of the image (at least for JPEG).
 So you can use your tags with other programs or, in case of loss of that data in the database, the tags will be restored when the image is re-imported into digiKam.